MohammedAlsakabi47/JA-SIREN-Initialization/README.md

 ## Overview

 Sinusoidal INRs (e.g., SIREN) rely on stochastic weight initialization, which offers no guarantee on the network's initial spectral response and causes run-to-run PSNR variance of up to 2.5 dB.
-JA-SIREN replaces this with a **closed-form, deterministic initialization** derived from the target signal's own spectrum — no random seed, no hyperparameter tuning.
+JA-SIREN replaces this with a **closed-form, deterministic initialization** derived from the target signal's own spectrum, no random seed, no hyperparameter tuning.

 ## Method